Ramesh7128/SimpleReactCalc/README.md

 ## SimpleReactCalc

- SimpleReactCalc is a simple calculator built using reactJS.
+ SimpleReactCalc is a calculator built using reactJS.

 ### `npm start`